Light Candied Fruitcake

 - In a large bowl, dissolve yeast in warm water.
 Add the milk, butter, sugar, eggs, salt, spices and 2 cups flour.
 Beat on medium speed for 2 minutes.
 Stir in enough remaining flour to form a firm dough (do not knead).
 Cover and let rise in a warm place for 20 minutes.

 - Stir dough down.
-Stir in fruit, raisins, nuts and orange peel.
+Stir in fruit, raisins, nuts and orange zest.
 Transfer to a greased 10-in. fluted tube pan.
 Cover and let rise until doubled, about 1-1/2 hours.

 - Bake at 375° for 35-40 minutes or until golden brown.
 Cool for 5 minutes before removing from pan to a wire rack to cool completely.

-- For glaze, in a bowl, combine sugar, orange peel and enough orange juice to achieve drizzling consistency; spoon over cake.
+- For glaze, in a bowl, combine sugar, orange zest and enough orange juice to achieve drizzling consistency; spoon over cake.
 Decorate with cherries.
-Yield: 14-16 servings.